Early Waking Suggestions

 Children do not know what 'time' they can get up!!
 So make it easy for them to learn when getting up is OK and also give yourself something objective that decides if it's getting up time.
 A Sleep Trainer clock is a child-friendly clock specifically designed to let your child know when getting up is OK.

-Sleep trainer clocks have simple ways of showing wake-up time that mean toddlers can easily understand - ie changing colour, showing a different image or see Momo Monkey - his eyes open at the set wake up time.
+Sleep trainer clocks have simple ways of showing wake-up time that mean toddlers can easily understand - ie changing colour, showing a picture of the sun or the stars.
+The Gro Clock stars go out one-by-one during the night to show the passing of time

 With older toddlers and preschoolers, you can teach them to read a digital clock.
 Make it clear when they are allowed up and stick to this religiously (not just on the mornings you can be bothered!!).
 With younger children, you may find it easier to cover the last 1 or 2 numbers on the clock, eg so you just have the 6 exposed.